heyjaywilson/totalClicked_tut/tutorial/readme.md

 // more stuff below
 ```

-Now, let's use the libe preview to embed the `Text()` in a button.
+Now, let's use the live preview to embed the `Text()` in a button.
 Command + Click on Increment Total in Live Preview and select `Embed in Button`.

 ![Menu that appears in XCode 11 when Command + Click on an object](./images/button.png)

 We need to adjust the Button code that is now in `ContentView.swift`.
-Adjust Button to look like the following:
+Adjust button to look like the following:

 ``` swift
 var body: some View {